 Remove Your Window AC Units Before Winter

 If you have window air conditioning units installed at home, you need to remove them before the weather turns frigid.
 Make sure you store the ACs neatly.
 However, if you choose to keep them in place throughout the winter, you should cover the exterior unit with an insulating wrap.
-This way, the cold air is kept out your home.
+This way, the cold air is kept out of your home.